Matthew-Hellfeier/resume/README.md

 - **SEC Web Scraper**
     - Developed a web scraper for the SEC website that searches the website using the SEC EDGAR search engine.
 Pulls data from the k-10 filing of companies and compares them based on their bottom line.
       The user can add custom parameters to their search, it is a useful tool when looking for companies to invest in.
+## Community Service
+- **Renaissance Healing & Learning Center**
+    - Physical therapy center utilizing Hippotherapy to help benefit patients with various neurological and orthopedic conditions.
+I took care of the animals and helped during the therapy sessions when appropriate.